-County employees have the right to contact their supervisor, department head, the Human Resources Director or the EID at any time to report suspected wrongdoing or mistreatment.
-No one may restrict an employee from contacting EID or reporting wrongdoing to a supervisor or more senior official.
-When an employee reports suspected wrongdoing to a supervisor, senior official or the EID, it is recognized as a protected communication.
-Restriction occurs when an employee is prevented from contacting the EID, a supervisor or other senior official, in order to complain or make any allegation of wrongdoing.
+County employees have the right to contact their supervisor, department head, the Human Resources Director or the Compliance Office at any time to report suspected wrongdoing or mistreatment.
+No one may restrict an employee from contacting Compliance or reporting wrongdoing to a supervisor or more senior official.
+When an employee reports suspected wrongdoing to a supervisor, senior official or the Compliance Office, it is recognized as a protected communication.
+Restriction occurs when an employee is prevented from contacting the Compliance Office, a supervisor or other senior official, in order to complain or make any allegation of wrongdoing.
 Restriction also occurs when an employee is required to report through the chain of command, prior to making a protected communication.
-Restriction denies an employee the effective use of the EID or access to senior County officials, such as the Human Resources Director and the County Manager.
+Restriction denies an employee the effective use of the Compliance Office or access to senior County officials, such County Manager's Office.

-A protected communication is any complaint regarding wrongdoing, violations of rules, law or policy, accusations of fraud, waste and abuse, or other misconduct, made by an employee to the EID, a supervisor, department head or any other County official.
+A protected communication is any complaint regarding wrongdoing, violations of rules, law or policy, accusations of fraud, waste and abuse, or other misconduct which is made by an employee to the Compliance Office, a supervisor, department head or any other County official.

-It is the Rule of the County that any employee has the right to contact the EID at any time or complain or point out wrongdoing to any County official at any time (i.e., make a protected communication).
+It is the Rule of the County that any employee has the right to contact the Compliance Office or complain or point out wrongdoing to any County official (i.e., make a protected communication).
 However, the employee should first consider (though it is not mandatory) to try and handle complaints at the lowest supervisory level or through normal personnel or chain of command channels.